Skip to Content

 Smooth Bark Trees | 12 Types and How To Identify Them

-Have you ever encountered trees with thin, smooth bark that looks similar to layers of onion?
-It may surprise you to learn that some of the roughest, most gnarled tree textures started out with a smooth surface.
+Have you ever encountered trees with a smooth, shiny bark that resembles layers of an onion?
+It may come as a surprise, but even the most gnarled and rough tree textures started with a polished outer layer.

 Here are 12 kinds of smooth bark trees and how to spot them…